 Global science is a laboratory and math-based science class that will prepare students in grades 9-12 to be successful in the UC-approved lab sciences of biology, chemistry, physics and AP environmental science.
 Math skills, laboratory skills, and vocabulary development will be emphasized in a hands-on science-rich context.
 Every student will be welcome and supported in this class meant to be a bridge into biology, chemistry or AP environmental science.
 Global Science meets “D” physical science requirement of the University of California and the RHS physical science requirement for graduation.
 There are no prerequisites.

 Anatomy and Physiology

 In this course, we study the systems of the human body.
 A major emphasis is the relationship between the structure of each body part and its physiology or how it functions.
 Extensive studies are devoted to the human skeleton and muscles as well as to comparative anatomy dissections.
-Prerequisite - Biology.
+Prerequisite - Living Earth.

 Teacher(s) - Sherri Edwards

 AP Biology is a lecture-oriented college-level class.
 Students should schedule time for extensive and independent study outside the classroom (homework and lab activities).
 Students are expected to take the AP Biology exam in May to demonstrate their knowledge of the subject.
 Subjects covered: cellular biology, energetics, molecular biology, genetics, ecology, and evolution.
-Prerequisite - Biology.
+Prerequisite - Living Earth.

 Teacher(s) - Brenna Gagnon